AliciaFrederick/Call-of-the-Netherdeep/content/Extras/Player Survey.md

 3. What does each character like most about every other member of the adventuring party?
 4. Does the group have a patron?

+## Character Creation

+1. What’s one small heroic deed you’ve already accomplished?
+2. Do you give your trust easily, or do people have to earn your trust?
+3. What’s one thing you want more than anything else?
+How will being an adventurer help you achieve it?